About our Contributors

 Ben Gilby – Co-Chief Editor/Writer/Mentor

 Ben is a member of the prestigious Football Writers’ Association and is part of the media team at Perth Glory, responsible for providing weekly written content on the A-League Women’s team.
-During the NPLW WA season, he is the women’s team media lead for Perth SC and guests on the Perth Football Podcast discussing the matches and goings on in the league.
+During the NPLW WA season, he is the women’s team media lead for Perth Azzurri and guests on the Perth Football Podcast discussing the matches and goings on in the league.

 Ben founded Impetus in September 2019 and was chief editor of the site from 2019 until the beginning of January 2024 when he announced his decision to step down to solely concentrate on writing.
 He now writes about Australia’s national women’s teams, its players wherever in the world they play their club football, and the Australian domestic game for Impetus.
 Ben additionally mentors some of the site’s youngest contributors and has been a judge in the Women’s Football categories in the Football Content Awards for both 2024 and 2025.